• Skip to primary navigation

 Tamarind paste is the most convenient and what we’re using in this recipe—it’s concentrated and already processed.
 Then there’s tamarind concentrate, which is even stronger and more acidic.

 Some brands also sell tamarind powder, but for a glaze like this, the paste or fresh tamarind pulp is your best bet.
-Learn more about about tamarind paste here.
+Learn more about tamarind paste here.

 The Fiery Habanero Pepper: A History and Heat Profile